Droupadi Murmu: Personal life

 Droupadi Murmu was born to a Santali family on 20 June 1958, in Uparbeda village in the Baidaposi area of Rairangpur, Odisha.
 Her father Biranchi Narayan Tudu was a farmer.
 Her father and grandfather were traditional heads (designated Sarpanch) of the village council (Gram Panchayat).
-Her family named her Puti Tudu.
+Her family named her Durgi Tudu, after her paternal grandmother, and her nickname was Batti which eventually became Puti.
 She was renamed by her school teacher to Droupadi, and her name was changed several times to those including Durpadi and Dorpdi in the past.

-Murmu studied elementary education at the local primary school in Uparbeda.
+Murmu studied elementary education at the local primary school in Upar Beda.
 At age five, she moved to Bhubaneswar for higher studies.
-She completed secondary education from Girl's High School Unit-2, and graduated in B.A. from Rama Devi Women's College.
+She completed secondary education from Girl's High School Unit-2, and graduated in B.A. from Rama Devi Women's University.

-She married Shyam Charan Murmu, a banker, in 1980 with whom she had two sons and a daughter.
-Her husband, two sons, mother, and a brother all died in a span of 7 years, from 2009 to 2015.
+She married Shyam Charan Murmu (1 April 1958 – 1 August 2014), a banker, in 1980 with whom she had two sons and a daughter, Itishree Murmu.
+Her husband, two sons (Sipun died in a road accident and Laxman died in mysterious circumstances), mother, and a brother all died in a span of 7 years, from 2009 to 2015.
 She is a follower of the Brahma Kumaris spiritual movement.

 Murmu is an admirer of India's first prime minister, Jawaharlal Nehru.
 She has also hailed Mahatma Gandhi and B. R. Ambedkar.

 Early career

 From 1979 to 1983, Murmu worked as a junior assistant at the irrigation department of the Government of Odisha.
-From 1994 to 1997, she then worked as a teacher at the school Sri Aurobindo Integral Education and Research Centre in Rairangpur, where she taught Hindi, Odia, Maths and Geography.
-She never claimed for a full salary at the school.
+From 1994 to 1997, she then worked as a teacher at the school Sri Aurobindo Integral Education and Research Centre in Rairangpur, where she taught Hindi, Odia, mathematics, and geography.
+She never claimed a full salary at the school.

 Political career

 In 1997, Droupadi Murmu was elected as the councillor of the Rairangpur Nagar Panchayat as an independent candidate from a reserved seat for women.
 She then joined the Bharatiya Janata Party (BJP).

-She won the 2000 Odisha Legislative Assembly election from Rairangpur Assembly constituency and served two terms in the Odisha Legislative Assembly between 2000 and 2009.
+She won the 2000 Odisha Legislative Assembly election from the Rairangpur Assembly constituency and served two terms in the Odisha Legislative Assembly between 2000 and 2009.
 During the BJP and BJD coalition government in Odisha, she was the Minister of State with Independent Charge for Commerce and Transportation from 6 March 2000 to 6 August 2002, and Fisheries and Animal Resources Development from 6 August 2002 to 16 May 2004.

 In 2007, she received the Nilkanth Award for the Best MLA of the Odisha Legislative Assembly.
 In 2009, she lost the Lok Sabha election from Mayurbhanj Lok Sabha constituency as the BJD and BJP alliance had ended.
 She was elected to the BJP National Executive (ST Morcha) in 2013, and was the district president until 2015.